 The Kura Conference is where we move past the theory and offer proven approaches and examples to help shape solutions that fit your context.
 This is a multi-streamed, high-impact summit designed to give you the strategic tools, technological literacy, and leadership resilience required to guide your kura into the future.

+Two Days.
 Three Streams.
-Two Days.

 One Definitive Event for Aotearoa’s Educators.